 The “no win, no pay” system doesn’t necessarily apply to out-of-pocket expenses such as:

-• Court fees.
-If your claim goes to court, you must pay certain fees, including an initial filing fee.
+- Court fees: If your claim goes to court, you must pay certain fees, including an initial filing fee.
 Your claim might go to court for tactical reasons, even if you eventually settle out of court.

-• Costs for certified records.
-Hospitals, insurance companies, and government officials often charge fees for certified copies of certain legal documents (birth, death, and marriage certificates, for example).
+- Costs for certified records: Hospitals, insurance companies, and government officials often charge fees for certified copies of certain legal documents (birth, death, and marriage certificates, for example).

 Many personal injury lawyers require their clients to pay these fees out of their own pockets, whether they win or lose.
 Other lawyers will pay these fees themselves and charge them back to their clients if they win the claim.
 Ultimately, it is a matter of negotiation, and the stronger your claim is, the better your bargaining position with your lawyer.

-In a contingent fee arrangement, you agree that a certain percentage of the amount of money that the defendant (or the defendant’s insurance company) pays you will go to your lawyer.
+In a contingency fee arrangement, you agree that a certain percentage of the amount of money that the defendant (or the defendant’s insurance company) pays you will go to your lawyer.
 This amount can range from 20% to 50%, depending on many factors (see below).
 Your lawyer will transfer the rest to you, except for out-of-pocket expenses.

 Factors That Go Into Setting a Contingency Fee